How to maintain a good Credit Score

-What is a credit score? and how to maintaining it over time.
+What is a credit score? and how to maintain it over time.

 If you fall between 700 to 800, you will get the loan at competitive interest rates and if your credit scores are above 800 then all lenders would prefer giving you loans without any sort of hassles.